rlucio/cinder-violin-driver-havana/README.md

 cinder-violin-driver-havana
 ===========================

-Violin Memory v6000 volume drivers for Openstack Cinder Havana release.
+6000 Series All-Flash Array Volume Driver V1.0.0 for OpenStack Cinder Havana Release.

 This repository contains the latest open-source release of Violin Memory's python drivers and client communication libraries for use